bceverly/sysmanage/README.md

 sudo -u postgres psql

 # In the PostgreSQL prompt, create the database and user
-# IMPORTANT: Replace 'changeme123' with a strong password for production!
+# NOTE: Using credentials from sysmanage-dev.yaml - CHANGE FOR PRODUCTION!
-CREATE USER sysmanage WITH PASSWORD 'changeme123';
+CREATE USER sysmanage WITH PASSWORD 'abc123';
 CREATE DATABASE sysmanage OWNER sysmanage;
 GRANT ALL PRIVILEGES ON DATABASE sysmanage TO sysmanage;